Missouri vs. Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Missouri has combined with its opponents to put up more than 65 points only two times this season.
+- Missouri and its opponents have combined for 65 points just twice this season.

-- Tennessee and its opponents have combined to score more than 65 points in one game this season.
+- Tennessee has combined with its opponents to score more than 65 points in one game this season.

-- Saturday's over/under is 9.3 points lower than the two team's combined 74.3 points per game average.
+- The combined points per game average of the two teams, 74.3, is 9.3 points more than Saturday's over/under.

-- The 53.3 combined points per game that these two squads have allowed this season are 11.7 fewer than the 65 total in this contest.
+- These two squads combine to allow 53.3 points per game, 11.7 fewer than this contest's over/under.

-- The average total in Tigers games this season is 58.5, 6.5 points fewer than Saturday's total of 65 .
+- Tigers games have an average total of 58.5 points this season, 6.5 fewer than Saturday's over/under.

-- In 2021, games involving the Volunteers have averaged a total of 58.1 points, 6.9 fewer than this game's set over/under.
+- The 58.1 PPG average total in Volunteers games this season is 6.9 points fewer than this game's over/under.

 Missouri Stats and Trends

-- The Tigers have yet to cover the spread this season when favored by 3 points or more.

-- Missouri's games this year have hit the over on three of four set point totals (75%).
+- Missouri's games this year have gone over the point total in 75% of its opportunities (three times in four games with a set point total).

-- Missouri is 0-4 against the spread and 2-2 overall in games when it records more than 21.3 points.
+- Missouri is 0-4 against the spread and 2-2 overall this season when the team notches more than 21.3 points.

-- Missouri is 0-4 against the spread and 2-2 overall when the team picks up over 325 yards.
+- In games that Missouri picks up over 325 yards, the team is 0-4 against the spread and 2-2 overall.

-- The Tigers have three giveaways this season, while the Volunteers have five takeaways .
+- This year, the Tigers have three turnovers, two fewer than the Volunteers have takeaways (5).

 - Find the latest spread and moneyline odds for Missouri at SISportsbook.